 Let’s say you’ve got a whopper of a plot problem and you need to foreshadow Piece C before using it in the narrative.
 Well, if you’re using a rational system, you the author can rely on your readers, smart and attentive people that they are, to put the pieces together on their own.
 If you show them Piece A and Piece B, all you really need is to provide enough explanation so they understand that A + B = C, which solves the problem.

 When using a nebulous magic system, you need to show the reader all the pieces involved even if you don’t show them how they work together.
 They need to see Piece A and Piece B, and you must show or foreshadow Piece C in advance.
-Then, when you’re about to solve the problem, the character and reader can come to the understand that A + B = C. Before that moment, they may know all three things are possible, but don’t see how they combine, or maybe they haven’t seen them all in the same spot.
+Then, when you’re about to solve the problem, the character and reader can come to the understanding that A + B = C. Before that moment, they may know all three things are possible but don’t see how they combine, or maybe they haven’t seen them all in the same spot.